-Comments on Table 5 are as follows:
+Comments on Table 4 are as follows:

-- 1. Combustion residues EWC 19 01 07 arise from EfW plants located in Kent listed below: - Kemsley SEP 12,447 tonnes - Allington EfW Plant 38,284 tonnes - 2.
+- 1. Combustion residues EWC 19 01 07 from EfW plants predominately those listed below: - Kemsley SEP - 12, 447 tonnes - Allington EfW Plant38, 284 tonnes - 2.
 Contaminated CDEW has reduced by 76%. - 3.
-End of life vehicles have fallen significantly as has the output wastes of authorised ELV treatment facilities.
+ELVs have fallen significantly as has the output wastes from authorised ELV treatment facilities.
 This may be due to extracted fluids such as petrol and diesel being used onsite. - 4.
-WEEE has reduced which may be as a result of the fall in the number of fridges with CFC's and the fall in CRT screens (TVs and computer monitors) as the quantity in the stock diminishes. - 5.
+WEEE has reduced which may be as a result of the fall in the number of fridges with CFCs and the fall in CRT screens (TVs and computer monitors) as the quantity in use diminishes due to substitution by other non-hazardous materials. - 5.
 Bottom ash and fly ash recorded under EWC code 10 01 14 reduced by 18%. - 6.
-Solidified waste has reduced by 9%. - 7.
+Solidified waste from waste management facilities has fallen by 9%. - 7.
 Asbestos based CDEW has reduced marginally. - 8.
 Infectious clinical waste has increased marginally. - 9.
 Physico-chemical treatment sludge has increased by 15%. - 10.
 Two additional hazardous waste types appear in the WDI 2020 dataset, that of premixed wastes and process residues.

-This comparison demonstrates how over a 4-year period the profile of arisings has changed and therefore illustrates that estimates of arisings ought to be kept under regular review to ensure that any emerging capacity requirements are properly understood and that planning policies remain fit for purpose.
+This comparison demonstrates how over a 4-year period the profile of hazardous waste arisings has changed significantly and therefore illustrates that estimates of arisings ought to be kept under regular review to ensure that any emerging capacity requirements are properly understood and that planning policies remain fit for purpose.